 Most people who take prescription painkillers do not become addicted to them.

 To reduce the risk of addiction from occurring, doctors may taper the dosage of Codeine.
 Tapering of medications allows the user to slowly wean themselves off the drug by taking smaller quantities over time.
-Codeine should not be used for a prolonged period of time due to the risk of addiction and dependence.
+Codeine should not be used for a prolonged period due to the risk of addiction and dependence.

 Codeine addiction can be subtle, but it can be recognised by these signs: